 Of note is the fact that this line never saw passenger rail traffic except once, when a troop train about 1943 was loaded at Jefferson Barracks, a former army base in south St. Louis, and headed northwest on the branch line to the east-west MP main and out west to the Pacific rim.
 By 1992, traffic on the line had diminished to only a few industries that were being served along the route, so the line was cut in the middle and roughly a 6 to 8 mile section was made into Grant's Trail.
 (Grant's Farm, a tourist attraction after General Grant who lived there for a time, is along a 1 mile section of the line/trail, hence the connection.)
 About 2.5 miles was then left to the north and about 3.5 miles to the south.
 The north end survived until about 1999, when the BNSF railroad cut the line in Kirkwood where it crossed the BNSF's east-west double main by a double diamond about half a mile after it leaves the UP main (the few industry sidings along this 2.5 mile section were no longer being served by that time).
 This two-mile section, with no connection on either end, remarkably stayed intact for almost another two years, until 2001 when the tracks were taken up and plans to extend the trail were made.
 The trail extension, however, has hit a snag due to financial dealings, but will probably be completed soon.

 What is left of the line is a empty half-mile section to the north, sometime used to store MOW equipment, and the 3 mile section to the south, which is still in use to serve a recycling plant at the end of the line, which receives about 5 boxcars at a time.

-Thanks to Brian Contestabile for contributing information about this route.
+Thanks to Brian Contestabile for contributing information.